espocrm/documentation/docs/administration/2fa.md

 ## Authentication via email

-When the Email 2FA is used, after a user entered valid username and password a code is sent to their email address.
+When the Email 2FA is used, after a user entered a valid username and password, a code will be sent to their email address.
 Then the user needs to enter that code to log in to Espo.

 It's highly recommended for users to use a non-primary email address for 2FA.
-A user should have at least two email addresses (set by admin).
+A user should have at least two email addresses (they can be added only by admin).

 ### Enabling for user